|

 The Battle of Freiburg II

-Meanwhile French-Weimarian troops about 10000 men had been camping on the Batzenberg near Pfaffenweiler within sight of Freiburg.
-This Armée de l'Allemagne is under the command of Turenne Marshal of France.
-Although knowing that Kanoffski is under pressure Turenne does not attack the Bavarians.
+Meanwhile French-Weimarian troops, about 10,000 men, are camping on the Batzenberg near Pfaffenweiler within sight of Freiburg.
+This Armée de l'Allemagne is under the command of Turenne, Marshal of France.
+Although knowing that Kanoffski is under pressure Turenne avoids attacking the Bavarian circumvallation around Freiburg.
 Being prudent he prefers waiting for reinforcement by the Prince de Condé and his Armée de France.
-When in the beginning of August Condé eventually arrives with his men Freiburg had already been lost to Mercy.
+When in the beginning of August Condé eventually arrives with his men Freiburg was already lost.

-The combined French forces start their operations in the morning of August 4th from two directions trying to encircle the Bavarian army.
+The combined French forces start their operations in the morning of August 4, from two directions trying to encircle the Bavarian army.
 Mercy however avoids the trap in retiring his troops to the Slierberg and the adjacent Wonnhalde.
-There he orders his men to dig trenches anticipating the enemy attack.
-The Bavarians are really lucky when a cold rain moves in: whilst they can finish their muddy trenches the French musketeers cannot keep their gunpowder dry.
+There he orders his men to dig trenches anticipating an enemy attack.
+The Bavarians are really lucky when a cold rain moves in: while they can finish their muddy trenches the French musketeers cannot keep their gunpowder dry.

-The following morning under clear skies Condé again tries to fool the enemy by attacking the Bavarian fortifications on the Slierberg with his advance guard only whilst in the meantime Turenne approaches Mercy's positions on the Wonnhalde with his Armée de l'Allemagne.
+The following morning under clear skies Condé again tries to fool the enemy by attacking the Bavarian fortifications on the Slierberg with his advance guard only.
+In the meantime Turenne approaches Mercy's positions on the Wonnhalde with his Armée de l'Allemagne.
 However his move ends in a disaster as the Bavarians not only hold position but even start a counter attack that only Condé's personal intervention can stop.
 During that morning battle the French lose 1100 men, the Bavarians only 300.

-During the battle the Bavarians had lost 1100 mostly injured but Condé had had slaughtered 6000 of his men.
-When Cardinal Mazarin heard about the losses of the Armée de France he wept but Condé only answered: One night in Paris gives live to more people than this action has killed.
+During the battle the Bavarians lose 1100 men mostly injured but Condé slaughters 6000 of his troops.
+When Cardinal Mazarin hears about the losses of the Armée de France he weeps but Condé only answers: One night in Paris gives live to more people than this action has killed.
 Jan van Werth commented: In twenty-two years of my bloody trade I have never seen such a slaughter.

 Longing for Peace

-After five sieges in 16 years with hunger and diseases Freiburg's population had been reduced from 14000 to a mere 2000.
-The few remaining citizens are longing for a lasting peace when in 1648 on the orders of Cardinal Mazarin and without any warning Breisach's commander General von Erlach approaches Freiburg with an army to force the city under French rule again in view of improving France's position at the peace talks in the cities of Münster and Osnabrück.
-The weather however has mercy with the poor people as the projected siege is drowned in rain and stuck in mud.
+After five sieges in 16 years with hunger and diseases Freiburg's population is reduced from 14,000 to a mere 2000.
+The few remaining citizens are longing for a lasting peace when in 1648 on the orders of Cardinal Mazarin and without any warning Breisach's commander General von Erlach approaches Freiburg with an army.
+Mazarin wants to force the city under French rule again in view of improving France's position at the peace talks in the cities of Münster and Osnabrück.
+The weather however has mercy with the poor people as the projected siege drowns in rain and sticks in mud.

 The Loretto Chapel